BorealisAI/scaleformer/README.md

 <p align="center">
 <img src="figs\table.png" width=90% alt="" align=center />
 <br><br>
+<b>Table 1.</b>
-<b>Table 1.</b> Comparison of the MSE and MAE results for our proposed multi-scale framework version of Informer and Autoformer (<b>-MSA</b>) with their original models as the baseline.
+Comparison of the MSE and MAE results for our proposed multi-scale framework version of different methods (<b>-MSA</b>) with respective baselines.
 Results are given in the multi-variate setting, for different lenghts of the horizon window.
-The look-back window size is fixed to 96 for all experiments.
 The best results are shown in <b>Bold</b>.
-Our method outperforms vanilla versions of both Informer and Autoformer over almost all datasets and settings.
+Our method outperforms vanilla version of the baselines over almost all datasets and settings.
+The average improvement (error reduction) is shown in Green numbers at the bottom with respect the base models.
 </p>

 ## Installation